 Science: Have students learn more about forest succession and research the ecological benefits of wildfires in the forest ecosystem.

 Goudsblom, Johan.
 Fire and Civilization.
-London, England; New York, New York: Penguin Books, 1992.
+New York: Penguin Books, 1992.

-Pyne, Stephen J. America’s Fires, Management of Wildlands and Forests.
-Durham, NC: Forest History Society, 1997.
+Pyne, Stephen J. America’s Fires: A Historical Context for Policy and Practice.
+Durham, NC: Forest History Society, 2011.
 [Order]

 The Greatest Good: A Forest Service Centennial Film.
 2005.
 Producers/Directors, Steve Dunsky and Dave Steinke.
 California.
 USDA Forest Service.
 3 DVDs (300 minutes).
 [Order]

 Timber on the Move: A History of Log Moving Technology.
 1981.
 Producer/Editor, Vester Dick.
 North Carolina.
 Forest History Society.
 VHS (34 minutes).
 [Order]

 Up in Flames: A History of Fire Fighting in the Forest.
 1984.
 Producer/Editor, Vester Dick.
 North Carolina.
 Forest History Society.
 VHS (29 minutes) [Order]

 Environmental Protection Agency Wildland Fires background and fact information .

 The Oregon Encyclopedia article about the historic Tillamook burn.